-Nicholas B. Dirks is the Franz Boas Professor of Anthropology and History at Columbia University, where since September 2004 he has been Executive Vice President for the Arts and Sciences and Dean of the Faculty.
+Nicholas B. Dirks is the Franz Boas Professor Emeritus of Anthropology and Professor Emeritus of History at Columbia University, where from September 2004 to July 2013 he has been Executive Vice President for the Arts and Sciences and Dean of the Faculty.
 Dirks came to Columbia in 1997 when he was asked to chair and rebuild the department of Anthropology.
 Before coming to Columbia, Dirks was Professor of History and Anthropology at the University of Michigan, where he had also been the founding Director of the Interdepartmental Ph.D.
 Program in Anthropology and History, Director of the Center for South and Southeast Asian Studies, and Director of the Advanced Study Center of the International Institute.

 Dirks did his undergraduate degree in Asian and African Studies in the College of Social Studies at Wesleyan University, graduating in 1972.
 He then joined the Ph.D. program in the department of History at the University of Chicago, where he received his Ph.D. in 1981.
 He taught in the Division of Humanities at the California Institute of Technology between 1978 and 1987, when he accepted a professorial position at the University of Michigan.
 He has also taught at the École des hautes études en sciences sociales and has held a visiting appointment at the London School of Economics.